Hedging - a guide to reducing portfolio risk

 Peter Siks

 Summary: Hedging is a risk management strategy that can be used to protect individual positions or your whole portfolio.
-It involves creating a position that will move in the opposite direction of the initial position and (temporarily) reduce your risk.
-This can help to give piece of mind during periods of uncertainty, without the need to (partly) liquidate your holdings.
+It involves buying or selling a position that will move in the opposite direction of an existing position and reduce your risk.
+This can help to give peace of mind during periods of uncertainty, without the need to sell some or all of your holdings.

-• There are costs associated with maintaining the hedge.
-Think of possible interest costs, the spread, the transaction costs and possible roll-over costs
+• There are costs associated with trading derivatives and maintaining the hedge.
+Those costs include interest costs, spread, transaction costs and possible roll-over costs

 Mr. Smith has a well-diversified investment portfolio in European equities worth EUR 250,000.
-Now Mr. Smith and his wife are going on a three-week safari where he has no opportunity to monitor his portfolio.
-He could of course sell the entire portfolio, but that is not his preference.
-He wants to enter into a contrary transaction via futures on the EuroSTOXX50 index.
-He chooses the EuroSTOXX50 because it has a good correlation with his portfolio.
+He is worried that while he is away during his summer vacation, some of his positions might go down over the short term and wants to protect against that.
+He doesn’t want to sell his portfolio but decides instead to enter into a hedge via futures on the EuroSTOXX50 index.
+He chooses the EuroSTOXX50 because it has a high correlation with his portfolio.
 The index level is 3,700 points.

 Number of futures

-How many futures does Mr. Smith have to sell short to hedge his portfolio as precisely as possible?
+Now that we have established the direction of the hedge position, how many futures does Mr. Smith have to sell short to hedge his portfolio.

 Scenarios